Never forget the HARD road traveled to NV homeschool freedom!

 AB 348 was co-sponsored by a large bi-partisan group of Legislators to establish charter schools in Nevada.
 The bill also authorized homeschool students to participate in public school classes and extra-curricular activities.
 The bill passed and was signed into law by Governor Guinn (R).
 Homeschooled students submit a Notification of Intent to Participate in Programs and Activities (NOIPPA) when seeking to take a class or participate in an extra-curricular activity, they are not “enrolled” in the public school.

-2002 – The first step towards autonomy from government control begins.
+2002 – The first step towards autonomy from government control.

 Nevada Homeschoool Network (NHN) is formed by homeschool parents statewide to continue the battle for homeschool freedom in our state and in unison with other state homeschool organizations across the country.
 The first item of business was to propose and rewrite the NV homeschool regulations (NAC) to better reflect the intent of the existing statute, NRS 392.070.

+- New regulations proposed and approved.
 NHN and the Northern (Frank Schnorbus, President) and Southern (Kime King-Patraw, President) Nevada Home School Advisory Councils were invited by the Vice-President of the NV State Board of Education, Gary Waters, to offer the “least restrictive” regulations possible under existing law to the SBOE and those would be passed.
-With the assistance of HSLDA (Scott Sommerville, Esq.) the goal was achieved in December of 2002.
+With the assistance of HSLDA (Scott Sommerville, Esq.) new regulations were proposed in February of 2003 and approved in October.
+2003.c R009-03Adopted.effective 10.30.03

 HSLDA has archived the details of this effort and subsequent events to the present.*